v4lli/AIecho/pipeline/README.md

 One of the two commandline options needs to specified to run the pipeline

 - ``--uuid`` specify the UUID of the upstream
+- `` --debug`` enables the sending of error messages to the frontend
 - ``--dev`` uses local images, need to provide directory
 - ``--fast`` enables fast mode in the backend, which removes the LLM summary and leads to only the image 2 text message being sent and voiced in the frontend

 ## Development Images